dmbarbour/glas/docs/GlasInitLang.md

             (origin:ConfigFileLocation    # from parser
             ,target:Data                  # from user
             )
         type Localization =
-            (tl:Map of Prefix to Prefix   # from renames ,df:Map of Name to Def        # from runtime )
+            (tl:Map of Prefix to Prefix   # from renames ,df:Map of Name to Def        # from eval )

 Locations capture the configuration file's location.
 This supports relative paths and also lets us easily recognize problems such as a remote DVCS configuration file referencing regular file paths outside the repository.